Zuberi Williams: Personal life

 Williams lives with his wife and children in Montgomery County, Maryland.
 He has lived there for 19 years.

 Williams often speaks on issues related to bias in the justice system and increasing diversity in the legal profession.
-He believes that judges are poised to be leaders in the judicial system and that they are the ones that can tackle the tough issues and set the path for encouraging diversity and inclusion at all levels.
+He believes that judges are poised to be leaders in the judicial system and that they are the ones that can tackle the issues and set the path for encouraging diversity and inclusion at all levels.
 He has given keynote speeches at multiple conferences, such as the National HBCU Pre-Law Summit & Law Expo and the National Black Pre-Law Conference and Law Fair.
 He has also been a panelist for events like the Microsoft Criminal Justice Reform Town Hall and the National Bar Association, Women Lawyer's Division, Greater Washington Area Chapter (GWAC).
 In 2016, Williams spoke at the White House regarding the role of judges in setting up returning citizens for success after incarceration.
 In 2017, he served as a panelist for Google's Data, Justice, & Reentry Workforce Opportunities presentation.